What Is The Ending Inventory Formula?

-Ending Inventory formula calculates the value of goods available for sale at the end of the accounting period.
-Usually, the Ending Inventory is recorded on the balance sheet at the lower of cost or its market value.
+The Ending Inventory formula refers to the mathematical equation that helps calculates the value of goods available for sale at the end of the accounting period.
+Usually, it is recorded on the balance sheet at a lower cost or its market value.

 - Raw Materials

 - Work in Process (WIP)

 The firm’s value Ending Inventory calculation is based on any of the three methods mentioned below: